- Testicular Cancer

 Once a man has had an ultrasound scan they will be reviewed by a urologist who will be able to interpret the results.
 If there is any doubt as to the diagnosis a further more detailed ultrasound scan may be requested.

 Sometimes if there is a strong suspicion that testicular cancer is present but no definitive proof, a decision may be made to surgically remove the affected testicle.
-This decision will not be taken lightly but will be in your best interest.
+This decision will not be taken lightly but will be made in a mans best interest.
 No one will want to wait around and see what happens.

 Some testicular cancers produce chemicals, which are released into the bloodstream.
 The three main chemicals, called tumour markers, are alpha-fetoprotein (AFP), beta human chorionic gonadotrophin (BHCG) and Lactase dehydrogenase (LDH).
 They are sometimes found to be abnormal in the presence of particular types of testicular cancer.
 For instance AFP can be raised in the presence of a particular type of testicular cancer called non seminoma.
-They can also be used to measure the effect of your treatment and may be repeated after orchidectomy (see below) at 48-96 hours if they were abnormal before your operation.
-Blood tests to measure your kidney and liver function will also usually be requested.
+They can also be used to measure the effect of treatment and may be repeated after orchidectomy (see below) at 48-96 hours if they were abnormal before the operation.
+Blood tests to measure kidney and liver function will also usually be requested.

-Occasionally if the specific blood tests for testicular cancer are very raised or abnormal or there is obvious evidence that testicular cancer is present or has spread to other areas in your body, a referral may be made to an oncologist to see if chemotherapy should be given prior to any surgery.
+Occasionally if the specific blood tests for testicular cancer are very raised or abnormal or there is obvious evidence that testicular cancer is present or has spread to other areas in the body, a referral may be made to an oncologist to see if chemotherapy should be given prior to any surgery.
 This is called neo-adjuvant treatment.

-Chest X-ray – This can identify any cancer which may have already spread to the lungs.
+This can identify any cancer which may have already spread to the lungs.

 Yes believe it or not this is sometimes used to detect testicular cancer.
 A pregnancy test works by identifying BHCG.